Columbia Theatre (New York City): Building

 What would be called the "Home of Burlesque De Luxe" was built on the northeast corner of Seventh Avenue and 47th Street in Manhattan.
 A photograph from May 1909 before construction began shows the site was occupied by typical four- and five-story brownstone buildings.
 Construction by the Thompson–Starrett Co. took seven months from the start of demolition to completion of the job.
 The building had ten stories above ground and was 39 m high.
 It held the headquarters of the Columbia Amusement Company, or Columbia Circuit, one of the largest of the burlesque circuits.

 The theater was designed by William H. McElfatrick and had a capacity of 1,385.

 It occupied the ground floors of the new office building.
 The decor was a form of Beaux Arts.
 There was a mural painted by Arthur Thomas above the proscenium arch called "The Goddesses of the Arts."
 There were two balconies, as was common with theaters designed by McElfatrick.
 The theater was one of the first to have a ventilation system that partially cleaned the air of tobacco smoke.

 Opening

-The Columbia Amusement Company opened the Columbia Theatre on 10 January 1910.
+The Columbia Amusement Company opened the Columbia Theatre on January 10, 1910.

 The opening was well publicized and was attended by various dignitaries.
 The opening was also attended by actors and managers from the worlds of vaudeville and legitimate theater.
 The Columbia Circuit was a leader in offering clean burlesque, family-style entertainment that resembled vaudeville.
 The main difference was that burlesque shows had an overall theme, a carry-over from the old minstrel show format, while vaudeville was a series of unconnected individual acts.

 The Columbia Theatre became the circuit's flagship, and has been called a "temple to clean burlesque".
 Despite this, not long after opening the Columbia was criticized because women in flesh-colored tights had appeared on stage.
 The critic George Jean Nathan was also unimpressed, but for the opposite reason.
-Writing of another theatre, he said, "Unlike the affectedly tony Columbia Theatre uptown, the Olympic remains true to first principles and devotes itself not, as in the case of the Columbia, to fifth-rate imitations of third-rate Broadway music shows, but to pure, unadulterated and heart-warming old knock 'em down and drag 'em out burlesque..."
+Writing of another theater, he said, "Unlike the affectedly tony Columbia Theatre uptown, the Olympic remains true to first principles and devotes itself not, as in the case of the Columbia, to fifth-rate imitations of third-rate Broadway music shows, but to pure, unadulterated and heart-warming old knock 'em down and drag 'em out burlesque..."